WingNuts: Temporal Navigator: Gameplay

 The player controls a pilot in a series of airborne missions, hopping to different geographical locations and time periods in search of the villainous Baron von Schtopwatch.
 The player's objective is to destroy enemy fleets, bomb ground installations, and reach level-specific objectives.
 Floating power-ups grant extra guns, or boosts to the player's s fuel and shields.
 The game features a variety of vintage and modern aircraft for the player to use, with the ability to collect and upgrade them as the player progresses through the game.
 The player is supported by an airborne aircraft carrier where they can land to swap their plane with any other unlocked plane.
 Once a player has destroyed all enemy fleet and ground weaponry, a boss character appears, whose defeat unlocks the next level.
 There are 30 levels in total.

 Development

 WingNuts was originally released for Windows and classic Mac OS.
 On Mac OS X, the game's support for game controllers was non-functional until Freeverse released a patch in 2002, making WingNuts officially compatible with Mac OS X. WingNuts's game engine was coded by Freeverse employee Mark Andersson.

 Reception

-MacAddict's Ian Sammis said WingNuts was "the sort of game you can easily play through the night, regaining awareness only when the glare from the rising sun finally causes you to lose a life."
+MacAddicts Ian Sammis said WingNuts was "the sort of game you can easily play through the night, regaining awareness only when the glare from the rising sun finally causes you to lose a life."
 Macworld's Peter Cohen said the game was "fun and extraordinarily well executed", and praised its graphics, sound effects and gameplay.